NFNChris/json-transmute/README.md

 Operator|Example       | Expression Handling
 --------|--------------|------------
+!|!expr | Ignore key.
+Child object key value pairs will be assigned directly to the parent, and not under the prefixed key.
 '|'expr' | Not evaluated
 ^|^expr | Evaluated against Scope at the root / top level .|expr1.expr2 | Chainable direct child element selector.
 May be used to directly access array elements (e.g. `expr.0` or `expr.5`)